Read replicas in Azure Database for PostgreSQL - Single Server

 A read replica is created as a new Azure Database for PostgreSQL server.
 An existing server can't be made into a replica.
 You can't create a replica of another read replica.

 A replica is created by using the same compute and storage settings as the master.
-After a replica is created, several settings can be changed independently from the master server: compute generation, vCores, storage, and backup retention period.
-The pricing tier can also be changed independently, except to or from the Basic tier.
+After a replica is created, several settings can be changed including storage and backup retention period.

 Before a master setting is updated to a new value, update the replica configuration to an equal or greater value.
 This action ensures the replica can keep up with any changes made to the master.